John Hancock Tower

-Sankaty Advisors, the credit arm of Boston-based Bain Capital LLC, has done this kind of investing since Sankaty’s establishment in 1998, but it has done so historically out of the firm’s multi-strategy funds.
+Sankaty Advisors, the credit arm of Boston-based Bain Capital LP, has done this kind of investing since Sankaty’s establishment in 1998, but it has done so historically out of the firm’s multi-strategy funds.
 The firm raised $900 million for its inaugural mid-market fund in 2010, in the wake of the financial crisis.

 “I think there’s a little more clarity on the LP side about what the middle market entails,” Ewald said.
 LPs are allocating commitments now to an “opportunistic credit bucket” in contrast to conventional strategies such as private equity or fixed income.
 The pools are structured closed-end funds like a buyout fund but provide current income.

 Coming out of the financial crisis with conventional lenders such as banks pulling back from leveraged lending, Bain Capital found that its LPs wanted to target their own investing strategies more precisely, Ewald said, and in addition, “we saw bigger opportunities in certain segments of the market than we could target with a multi-strat fund.
 One of those opportunities was the middle market.”

 The middle market offers higher yield with lower leverage than large-cap borrowers, and it provides stronger documentation, with maintenance covenants and financial covenants, and better information, with financials on a 30-day lag with access to management teams and sponsors, versus quarterly filings and calls with groups of analysts that are typical of high-yield bond issuers, Ewald said.